 1. Check your Credit Report and Fico Score: The best interest rates go to those with the highest Fico score.
 Review your credit report first to make certain that the information is correct.
 If there are items to dispute now is the time to do so.

 5. Be realistic: You probably won’t get everything on your dream list.
-Certainly the things that can’t be improved upon are a must: location, school district, and lot size.
+Certainly, the things that can’t be improved upon are a must: location, school district, and lot size.
 Updates and sometimes even square footage can be addressed over time.

-6. Get everything in writing: Don’t assume the refrigerator, washer and dryer are included with the sale.
-Built-in stoves stay but unless agreed to in writing (typically in the purchase contract) anything that is not attached does not come with the home.
-Have the home inspected by a professional: Don’t think a run through by your handy uncle or a contractor can take the place of a thorough home inspection.
+6. Get everything in writing: Don’t assume the refrigerator, washer, and dryer come with the sale.
+Built-in stoves stay but unless agreed to in writing (typically in the purchase contract) anything not attached does not come with the home.
+Have the home inspected by a professional: Don’t think a run-through by your handy uncle or a contractor can take the place of a thorough home inspection.
 Ask for recommendations from your Realtor® and people you know who have recently purchased in the area.
 Talk to several inspectors, ask questions and hire the one you like best.
-Likely the inspector will recommend additional inspections, take their recommendations seriously.
+Likely the inspector will recommend additional inspections and take their recommendations seriously.

 9. Plant fruit trees: Trees can take years to produce fruit but are well worth the investment.
-It is convenient, satisfying and cost effective to have your own garden and fruit trees.
+It is convenient, satisfying and cost-effective to have your own garden and fruit trees.